Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Introduction

 It is interesting to note that having the rate of our estimator affected by the minimum singular value of $M$ is similar to what happens for sieve estimation in the nonparametric IV (NPIV) literature.
 In NPIV literature the rate of convergence is derived under smoothness assumptions of the underlying IV regression functions instead of under sparsity constraints of the IV regression coefficients as in this paper.
 In particular, model \eqref{model:eq} can be also seen as an approximation of the true relationship between $Y$ and a vector of endogenous covariates based on a dictionary $X$ of transformations of the endogenous covariates.
 Hence, the two types of assumptions (smoothness and sparsity) provide two alternative frameworks to deal with high-dimension in nonparametric IV regression models.
-In this paper, we will compare the NPIV literature to the high-dimensional IV literature that uses sparsity assumptions.